deepchandra02/eumr_dspy_trial/usage_guide.md

 ### Common Issues

 1. **"Missing required columns" error**

-   - Ensure your CSV has exactly: `label`, `category`, `description` columns
+   - Ensure your CSV has exactly: `label`, `category`, `example` columns

 2. **"No labels retrieved" warning**
    - Lower the `similarity_threshold` in config
-   - Check if your label descriptions are detailed enough
+   - Check if your label examples are detailed enough

 3. **Empty predictions**
    - Your text might be too short or unclear
    - Try preprocessing text (remove special characters, ensure proper encoding)